 Nowadays, it is impossible to imagine our everyday life without coffee.
 Whether at home, in the office or in the café, different coffee makers can be found everywhere.
 They appear in different shapes, colors, materials and of course price ranges.
-With so much to choose from, it’s sometimes not easy to find the right coffee maker, so here’s a quick run-down of our favorite coffee makers and coffee accessories.
+With so many choices, it’s sometimes not so hard to find the right coffee maker.
+That’s why we’re giving you a quick run-down of our favorite coffee makers and coffee accessories.

 - Kettle with temperature setting

 - Milk jugs and tamper